Claim: Transcript reproduces radio commentator Paul Harvey’s essay entitled “If I Were the Devil.”

 In other words, if I were the devil, I’d just keep right on doing what he’s doing.

-The following clip (often mistakenly identified as a broadcast from 3 April 1965) captures Paul Harvey's radio broadcast of the 1996 version transcribed above:
+The following clip (often mistakenly identified as a broadcast from 3 April 1965) captures Paul Harvey’s radio equivalent of his 1996 newspaper version referenced above: